 WHY STUDY DISEASE?

 Wildlife disease is of great importance to the health and safety of humans and domestic animals because 73% of emerging and reemerging pathogens are known to be zoonotic (transmitted from animals to people).
 There is increasing evidence suggesting that urbanization and resultant land-use changes contribute to the emergence of wildlife diseases through multiple mechanisms, with consequences for human and pet health.
 In light of the increasingly close association between wildlife and humans in Cook County, surveillance and proactive research is needed to guide and interlink human health and wildlife management programs with the goal of limiting the risk of human exposure to zoonotic diseases.
+Understanding the mechanisms of these diseases is equally critical.

 DISEASE MONITORING AMONG COYOTES IN COOK COUNTY